 Central Croatia

-Karlovac is the town at the thinnest part of Croatia, where plains start rising into the hills, then mountains.
-It is also the meeting point of emerald rivers, with deep slow parts that suddenly tumble down through spectacular waterfalls.
-Plitvice Lakes are the best example.Hills culminate in Gorski kotar, a region touching Slovenia on the northwest and Kvarner to the west.
-Deep green in summer, white in winter, this is the realm of wild animals and scattered villages and towns and wild rivers.
-Gorski kotar gradually descends to the south, to the Lika highland, with lovely meandering rivers that are born in one side of the plain, flows gently and disappear back in the underground.
+Karlovac is the town in the thinnest part of Croatia, where plains start rising into the hills, then mountains.
+It is also the meeting point of emerald rivers, with deep, slow parts that suddenly tumble down through spectacular waterfalls.
+Plitvice Lakes are the best example.
+Hills culminate in Gorski kotar, a region touching Slovenia on the northwest and Kvarner to the west.
+Deep green in summer and white in winter, this is the realm of wild animals, scattered villages, towns, and wild rivers.
+Gorski kotar gradually descends to the south, to the Lika highland, with lovely meandering rivers born on one side of the plain, flowing gently and disappearing into the underground.
 The view onto the sea is obstructed by very high coastal mountains like the Velebit Mountain, arguably the wildest part of Croatia, with spectacular landscapes.

 COASTAL CROATIA

-How to choose the best part of the Adriatic coast, see in our article What part of Adriatic coast is best for you.
+How to choose the best part of the Adriatic coast, see in our article What part of the Adriatic coast is best for you.

 Kvarner